abfleishman/active-learning-detect/README.md

 `~/repos/models/research/active-learning-detect/train$ . ./repartition_test_set_script.sh  ../config.ini`

-This script will take all the tagged data and split some of it into a test set, which will not be trained/validated on and will then be use by evalution code to return mAP values.
+This script will take all the tagged data and split some of it into a test set, which will not be trained/validated on and will then be use by evaluation code to return mAP values.

 Run bash script:
 `~/repos/models/research/active-learning-detect/train$ . ./active_learning_train.sh  ../config.ini`